qxxa/instaclaimer/README.md

 - Repeatedly checks and claims a username once available
 - Supports multi-threading
 - Proxies (along with a built-in proxy checker)
-- Support for 2FA login will be added in the future

 ## Usage
 1. Download the [ZIP File](https://github.com/qxxa/instaclaimer/archive/refs/heads/main.zip) and extract the ZIP